Kahono0/didactic-waddle/README.md

 In the interests of keeping this example simple we did not store the JWT token in storage.
 Note the JWT token came back from the backend when the addressSignatureVerification(..) function was called.
 This JWT token is used in all calls to the backend.
-So that users do not repeated need to login into UTU everytime the web page refreshes we could store the JWT token in web browser storage.
+So that users do not need to login into UTU everytime the web page refreshes we could store the JWT token in web browser storage.